RubixML/Server/README.md

 ---
 ### Getting Started
 Once you've trained an estimator in Rubix ML, the next step is to use it to make predictions.
 If the model is going to used to make predictions in real time (as opposed to offline) then you'll need to make it availble to clients through a *server*.
-Rubix model servers expose your Rubix ML estimators as standalone services (such as REST and RPC) that can be queried in a live production environment.
+Rubix model servers expose your Rubix ML estimators as standalone services (such as REST or RPC) that can be queried in a live production environment.
 The library also provides an object oriented client API for executing *commands* on the server from your applications.

 ---
 ### Servers
-Server objects are standalone server implementations built on top of React PHP, an event-driven system that makes it possible to serve thousands of concurrent requests at once.
+Server objects are standalone server implementations built on top of [React PHP](https://reactphp.org/), an event-driven concurrency framework that makes it possible to serve thousands of requests at once.

+> **Note**: The server will stay running until the process is terminated.
+It is a good practice to use a process monitor such as [Supervisor](http://supervisord.org/) to start and autorestart the server in case there is a failure.

 To boot up a server, pass a trained estimator to the `serve()` method:
 ```php